gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 however due to time constraints i'm unable to fine tune it.

 ### debugging hardfaults

+for parts i used the following dot-framework methods

+- Literature study (cpu info pdf)
+- Prototyping (git)

 i had my fair share of hardfaults (unrecoverable hard crashes) which in turn had me debugging the error flags and cpu registers as shown below.